Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 JSON files are simply text files that you can edit with any text editor, even something like Windows Notepad.
 Personally, I prefer to use a free tool called Visual Studio Code.
 Visual Studio Code is a powerful text editor published by Microsoft.
 You can download and install it from their website at code . visualstudio . com

-Let me open a simplified version of the rubric file we used earlier in this demonstration.
+Let me open the rubric file we used earlier in this demonstration.

 If you have never seen a JSON file, the file might seem intimidating at first, but it is actually very simple to understand. the important thing to understand is that a JSON file is designed to be easy to read for humans AND computers.
 As a result, it has some strict formatting rules, but besides that it simply uses normal english.

 To explain the rubric file strcuture, I will assemble the JSON file from start to finish, explaining each portion as we go.

+Step 1: Create a new JSON file
+I have already created a folder on my desktop titled "Rubric Demonstration".
+Our rubric file will be created here.

+My first step is to open visual studio code.
+Notice that it shows a default welcome page.
+I'll close that for now, since we won't be using it.

+Next I will open my folder in Visual Studio Code.
+So I will go to File > Open Folder, and select the folder that I created

+Next I'll create the new file.
+There are, of course, many ways to create a new file.
+For me the easiest and fastest way is to click the "New File" button inside the VS Code project.

-Step 1: Curly Braces
+Step 2: Curly Braces
 A JSON file always starts for an opening curly bracket and ends with a closing curly bracket.
 This allows the reader to know where the file starts and ends.
 In technical lingo, we call everything within the curly brackets an OBJECT.
 In our particular case, the main object in the file is a RUBRIC

-Step 2: Adding some properties to the Object
+Step 3: Adding some properties to the Object
 In order to specify the details of the rubric we need to list each of its properties.
 One property is added at a time, listing the name of the property and then the value of that property.
 The names and values are enclosed in quotations and separated by a colon.

 In this example notice that we have number of properties, including: